 NOTE: Only one late day is allowed for this assignment!
 (The late deadline is Tuesday, Feb 12 at 11:59pm)

 PoliciesLate Policy: All assignments and projects are due at 11:59pm on the due date.
 This assignment can be turned in up to one day late for a 10% penalty.
-Students have four free late days they may use to turn in work late with no penalty: four 24-hour periods, no pro-rating.
+Students have five free late days they may use to turn in work late with no penalty: four 24-hour periods, no pro-rating.
 This late policy is enforced without exception.

 Honor Code: Under the Honor Code at Stanford, you are expected to submit your own original work for assignments, projects, and exams.
 On many occasions when working on assignments or projects (but never exams!) it is useful to ask others -- the instructor, the TAs, or other students -- for hints, or to talk generally about aspects of the assignment.
 Such activity is both acceptable and encouraged, but you must indicate on all submitted work any assistance that you received.
 Any assistance received that is not given proper citation will be considered a violation of the Honor Code.
 In any event, you are responsible for understanding, writing up, and being able to explain all work that you submit.
 The course staff will pursue aggressively all suspected cases of Honor Code violations, and they will be handled through official University channels.

 Datasets:This assignment uses the same datasets from past assignments (World Cup and Titanic).
 See setup instructions below.

 We will be using Instabase for this assignment.

 You will need the files found at the following link copied to your personal Instabase account:

 To copy files to your personal Instabase account, select all the files (select the first one, then shift+click on the last one), then press Actions > Copy.
 Copy the 4 files into a folder in your own repository.
 You now have a private copy of the assignment to work on.